-The 2019 Super Bowl is a little over a week away.
-Once again, the New England Patriots are headed to the big game, and many people are taking the chance to bet against them on February 3.
-One of the more popular ways to do this is by playing Super Bowl squares.
+The 2020 Super Bowl is coming up soon.
+Two teams that don’t typically appear in the season’s biggest game are playing: The San Francisco 49ers and The Kansas City Chiefs.
+As the game approaches, many people are beginning to play Super Bowl squares.
 If you’re not quite sure how to play but want to get an office pool started, here’s a step-by-step guide (plus free printable Super Bowl squares).

 Step One: Print the Super Bowl Football Squares Chart